tritonmc/twin/README.md

 ## Deployment

 - Install dependencies on `backend` and `frontend`.
-- Create a copy of `backend/api/config.def.js` on `backend/api/config.js` and edit it.
+- Create a copy of `backend/config.def.js` on `backend/config.js` and edit it.
-- Set environtment variables `PORT` and `SECRET` (must be a 64-char long - i.e. 32 bit - hex string)
-  Can be generated with `openssl rand -hex 32`.
+- Set environtment variable `PORT` (default is 5000)
 - Build frontend.
-- Run migrations with Knex (`cd backend && npx knex migrate:latest`)
+- Run migrations with Knex (`cd backend && yarn migrate`)

-- Start `backend/index.js`.
+Run the following commands in the corresponding directories to start TWIN:

+- Start the backend with `yarn dev` (or `yarn start` for production).
+- Start the frontend with `yarn start` for development, or build it for production with `yarn build`.

 ## Config version changelog